krook/openwhisk-package-mqtt-watson/README.md

 # OpenWhisk MQTT Package for Watson IoT
 ==========================

-This package provides a way to trigger OpenWhisk actions when messages are received on an MQTT topic in the Watson IoT Platform.
+This package provides a mechanism to trigger OpenWhisk actions when messages are received on an MQTT topic in the Watson IoT Platform.
+It sets up a Cloud Foundry application that can be configured to listen to one or more topics on a persistent connection, then invokes the registered actions.

 ```
 openwhisk-package-mqtt-watson/